 “They loved personalizing the bags – putting their name on it and sharing their accomplishment with the greater organization that they are a part of.”
 Megan enthuses.
 “Filling the order meant a lot to them and they were proud of their accomplishments.
 This is what it means to work hard and complete a large project, working individually, but also together.”

-Lessons learned in the pre-vocational program are also making a difference in lives outside of I360.
+Lessons learned in the “Let’s Get to Work!” program are also making a difference in lives outside of I360.
 “One client with outside employment comes in every day excited to share how she did something at work that she learned at I360.
 This is huge – the skills they’re learning here are transferable.”

 Megan came to Independence360 as a job coach in the fall of 2019.
 She found her passion for supporting clients in securing and maintaining employment. “ Every adult deserves the opportunity to have meaningful employment and participate in purposeful activities.”
 Following the long months of virtual programming, Megan took that passion to the next level and became the Manager of Career Development for I360.